 Smoothies are such a great way to pack extra fruit and vegetables in your diet!
 I’ve created six healthy smoothie recipes so you will never get bored!
 All kid friendly too 🙂

-Do you guys drink smoothies?
+Do you enjoy drinking smoothies?
 I kinda go through phases where I’m really into them, drinking them every morning and then I forget about them for a while.
 But, during the summer I’m in full on smoothie drinking mode!
 They’re so healthy, refreshing and the perfect way to pack some extra fruits and veggies into your diet.
 Today I’m sharing 6 of my favorite Healthy Smoothie Recipes with you!
 Green smoothies are pretty popular right now but there are so many other fun colors you can make too 🙂

 How To Make A Healthy Smoothie Recipe